AndreaPerna99/arduino-escape-room/README.md

   - Arduino MEGA
 - **Objective**:
   - Players must input the code retrieved from Puzzle 1 into a keypad to unlock a mechanical box.
-  - Two players must simultaneously press buttons mounted on room walls, activating red LEDs that illuminate a hidden message.
+  - Two players must simultaneously press wall buttons to reveal a red-lit hidden message.
-  - A third player must open mechanical "eyes" (servo-controlled shutters) to reveal this hidden clue.
+  - A third player operates mechanical "eyes" (servo-controlled shutters) to expose the message.
-  - Successful teamwork switches the LEDs from red to blue, unveiling a second hidden message containing the final code needed.
+  - After correctly solving the first clue, the system switches LEDs to blue, unveiling the final hidden solution.
-  - If players fail to maintain button pressure, the system resets, turning off lights and closing the eyes, requiring players to retry.

 🔧 Related Files:
 [`Bolobox/Bolobox.ino`](./Bolobox/Bolobox.ino)